mohres/EnDeGen/README.md

 * **Decoder**: The Decoder takes the output of the Encoder and generates the target sequence, character by character or word by word.
 The Decoder also uses an RNN-based architecture, trained to predict the next character or word based on the context received from the Encoder.

+## Example Result
+**[After training for 30 epochs, the model was able to generate the following text]**

+All: How nigh should do boys where no harm to keep Than younger conference was a point of your
+Boint powers.
+What, will our princely father York?
+Upon my love, think'st thou that I am little
+That go to chastity of our intone humour will church the mighty look od all in

+Bolingbroke:
+Be it so I have the let morn of your having breath?
+Of high and lowly me!
+So, fellow, get me heaven, out o'er at Sicilia much in placent, all the prisoner to do fight:
+I do remember this be this: he's very little
+That wound this way how touch'd Slones, where you will have consumenes to yourself.
+You talk-worng, would wed both He thinks me down to such a party instinct,
+Travelling to practise himself be in love:
+I'll blush your honour.

+ISABELLA:
+Which is too careless it and me?
+My grave be loss, that you hither hath a hand,
+And shows good words will maid to see thee dead,
+How doth the queen of Naples him.
+But let it serve to take our foes.

+ANTONIO:
+I beseech your parish close by Caling home,
+That his bold hand.

 ## Contact
 For any questions or inquiries about the project, please reach out to [LinkedIn](https://www.linkedin.com/in/mohres)